nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

   </tr>
 </table>

-This field is used to contain the units relating to the quantity.
-For example, 'tablet(s)', 'capsule(s)' or 'dose(s)'.
+When quantity to dispense is a numerical value and the unit is not coded this field **SHOULD** contain the textual representation of the unit e.g. 'tablet(s)', 'capsule(s)', 'does(s)'.

-It may also be a textual representation of quantity.
-Only to be used in this way if there is no numerical value.
+When quantity to dispense is a textual value this field should contain both the value of the quantity to dispense and the unit e.g. '10 tablets', '90 capsules', '1 dose'.

 ### dispenseRequest.expectedSupplyDuration ###